epoch-research/epoch-website/_blog/2022-06-27-trends-in-gpu-price-performance.md

   </figcaption>
 </figure>

 We find that the price-performance doubling time in FP16 was 2.32 years (95% CI: 1.69 years, 3.62 years).
-This was significantly different from the slope for the doubling time for price-performance in FP32, suggesting that price-performance improvements in FP16 and FP32 are likely to be similar.
+This was not significantly different from the slope for the doubling time for price-performance in FP32, suggesting that price-performance improvements in FP16 and FP32 are likely to be similar.
 This stands in contrast to the findings of [Bergal, 2019](https://aiimpacts.org/2019-recent-trends-in-gpu-price-per-flops/), which finds a 1.8-year doubling time for FP16 FMA.[^7] In what follows, we decide to focus on price-performance in FP32 as we do not find a statistically significant difference between the two trends, and we therefore choose to analyze the models for which we have the most data on.

 Trends of GPUs used in ML
 -------------------------